sohi16/PHP_Crud_App/README.md

    Access the project in browser using: http://localhost/crud-app/index.php

+## Contributing

-## If you would like to contribute to the project, follow these steps:
+If you would like to contribute to the project, follow these steps:
 Fork the project.
 Create a new branch: git checkout -b feature-name.
 Make your changes and commit them: git commit -m 'Add feature'.